Boom Boom (film): Porky and Beans

-Beans and Porky both then goes into enemy territory.
-Continuing the journey inside the motorcycle, the bullet bill (not from Super Mario Brothers) then spotted Porky and Beans riding in a motorcycle.
+Beans and Porky both then go into enemy territory.
+Continuing the journey inside the motorcycle, the bullet bill (not from the Super Mario video game series) then spots Porky and Beans riding in a motorcycle.
 He rushes with a mechanical siren in the distance.
-Beans then spotted the bullet as another mechanical siren (with a sounding of a miniature Federal Signal Model 28H) then forces the motorcycle to rush faster.
-They literally go around tracks and scenics until the motorcycle, running over by a tree; splitting the 2 cars in half.
-The cars then later flew Beans and Porky to the ground after running over by electric wires (who appeared to be not working at the time).
-The bullet came by and literally missing the 2.
-Beans and Porky both hid in nearby mines.
-He continues the journey by moving the hole to different various areas, with missing 2 more explosions by bullets.
-Looking from outside undetected, they find their general in an enemy bunker, being interrogated and tortured by 2 other soldiers; 1 appears to torture the general by lighting up a cigarette box by his bare-foot.
+Beans then spots the bullet as another mechanical siren (with a sounding of a miniature Federal Signal Model 28H) then forces the motorcycle to rush faster.
+They literally go around tracks and scenics until the motorcycle runs over by a tree, splitting the two cars in half.
+The cars then fly Beans and Porky to the ground after running over by electric wires (who appeared to be not working at the time).
+The bullet comes by and literally misses the two.
+Beans and Porky both hide in nearby mines.
+They continue the journey by moving the hole to different various areas, with missing two more explosions by bullets.
+Looking from outside undetected, they find their general in an enemy bunker, being interrogated and tortured by two other soldiers; one appears to torture the general by lighting up a cigarette box by his bare-foot.
 Beans makes his move by tying up the enemy officers from a distance with a rope and a rocket attached to it.
-The rocket then was set off by Beans, and the 2 soldiers were completely trapped.
-Beans and Porky knocked down the 2 other soldiers with their hands to the floor, then rush forward and pick up the general.
-The general and the two soldiers attempt to escape using a nearby airplane.
-But before they can fly far enough, the sky is filled with bullets, and their aircraft was shot by one of the enemy's fire, forcing the plane to slice in half, and falls down in sight to the ground, causing them to plunge back to the earth.
+The rocket is then set off by Beans, and the two soldiers are completely trapped.
+Beans and Porky knock down the two other soldiers with their hands to the floor, then rush forward and pick up the general.
+The general and the two soldiers attempt to escape using a nearby aircraft.
+But before they can fly far enough, the sky is filled with bullets, and their plane is shot by one of the enemy's fire, forcing the plane to slice in half, and falls down in sight to the ground, causing them to plunge back to the earth.

-Fortunately, all three of them survived the crash and are in a bed at a hospital.
-Though injured, the general is honored by the soldiers' bravery as he awards medals to Beans and Porky.
-But fortunately, the metal was originally given by Beans, who literally split the metals into 2 by given one to himself and the other to Porky.
-All 3 laughed about what Beans did as the cartoon ends.
+Fortunately, all three of them survive the crash and are in a bed at a hospital.
+Though injured, the general is honoured by the soldiers' bravery as he awards medals to Beans and Porky.
+But fortunately, the medal was originally given by Beans, who literally splits the medal into two by giving one to himself and the other to Porky.
+All three laugh about what Beans did as the cartoon ends.